 The major differences between the jobs held by local workers of the Lismore City and New South Wales were:

-- Agriculture, Forestry and Fishing (-224 local workers)
+- Public Administration and Safety (+284 local workers)